Nsadaa/Voice_Recognition_Asistant/Readme.txt

-Voice RecognitionAssistant ( Voice Recognition Programme ).
+Voice Recognition Assistant ( Voice Recognition Programme ).

 - This is  programme which is developed using python with Pycharm IDLE.
 - Assitant means its can use to make our day to day life easier. as example its like 'Alexa' , 'Cortna'.